Sarah Hopkins Bradford: Harriet Tubman works

 In 1869, four years after the end of the Civil War, Bradford wrote her first of two groundbreaking books, Scenes in the Life of Harriet Tubman.
-Tubman escaped slavery and then returned to help many others escape as well; traveling to the northern United States and Canada before the Civil War, using the Underground Railroad.
+Tubman escaped slavery and then returned to help many others escape as well, traveling to the northern United States and Canada before the Civil War, using the Underground Railroad.
 Bradford wrote the book, using extensive interviews with Tubman, to raise funds for Tubman's support.
 The two became friends.
 It was the first Tubman biography of any depth.
-Bradford was one of the first Caucasian writers to deal with African-American topics, and her work attracted worldwide fame, selling very well.
+Bradford was one of the first white writers to deal with African-American topics, and her work attracted worldwide fame, selling very well.
 In 1886, she followed up with Harriet, the Moses of Her People, again to assist in supporting Tubman.
 A final revision in 1901 added an appendix with more stories about Tubman's life.
 Both works have been published in many editions, and still sell well in the early 21st century.